myvisualdna/Geisser-Note-app/readme.md

 - "Create Users": you can create a list of users,
 - "Create Notes": you can create/edit a not adding one of the users created before as author,
-- "Notes": ypu can see a list of all the notes saved in your database.
+- "Notes": you can see a list of all the notes saved in your database.

 <!-- LICENSE -->